Phoenix Seatbelt Injury Attorneys

 Typically, seatbelt and auto manufacturers are not be held liable for seatbelt injuries that arise after a collision.
 In most cases, the person who caused the accident will be liable for any injuries arising from the crash, even those caused by a seatbelt.

-Determining who was at fault for an accident is not as easy as it may sound.
+Determining who was at fault for a collision is not as easy as it may sound.
 This is particularly true in the case of a hit-and-run, or a minor accident where nobody exchanged their information.

 Phoenix Car Accident Case Results